sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/SETUP.md

 oc apply -k https://github.com/rhpds/gitea-operator/OLMDeploy
 ```

-Wait for deployment of the Operator and then create the Gitea instance.
+Wait for deployment of the Operator.
+Check the pods are running AND ready in the gitea-operator project.
-Ensure giteaUserPassword is set to your prefered password, eg the password already provided by the lab environment.

 Create the gitea namespace